 Walk-in is the shortened or slang term for the “walk-in refrigerator” in commercial restaurant kitchens.
-This is not to be confused with the term walk-in as used in the front of the house.
-These are simply refrigerated spaces that are so large you can walk into them.
-Like a large refrigerated walk-in closet, they have shelves on either side and are used for the extended storage of bulk food items such as large boxes of vegetables or fruit, or the shorter-term storage of batch-prepared foods.
+These are refrigerated spaces that are so large you can walk into them.
+Like a large refrigerated walk-in closet, they have shelves on either side and are used for the extended storage of bulk food items, such as large boxes of vegetables or fruit, or for the short-term storage of batch-prepared foods.

 Modern walk-in cooler units come in many different sizes to suit the space available and storage needs of both small and large restaurants.
 They are often called coolers by restaurant staff.